D-Bhatta/Django-Portfolio/notes/Notes_subject_subject.md

 admin.site.register(Post, PostAdmin)
 admin.site.register(Category, CategoryAdmin)
+admin.site.register(Comments, CommentAdmin)
 ```

-- We’re not adding the comments to the admin.
-That’s because it’s not usually necessary to edit or create comments yourself.
-If you wanted to add a feature where comments are moderated, then go ahead and add the Comments model too.
+- If you wanted to add a feature where comments are moderated, then go ahead and add the `Comments` model too.
-- Visit `localhost:8000/admin`, and see that the `Post` and `Category` models are now visible.
+- Visit `localhost:8000/admin`, and see that the `Comments`, `Post` and `Category` models are now visible.
 Add new instances of both models.

 ## Add the views